Weight (representation theory): Weight of a representation

 then V is called a weight module; this corresponds to there being a common eigenbasis (a basis of simultaneous eigenvectors) for all the represented elements of the algebra, i.e., to there being simultaneously diagonalizable matrices (see diagonalizable matrix).

-If G is group with Lie algebra $\mathfrak g$, every finite-dimensional representation of G induces a representation of $\mathfrak g$.
+If G is a Lie group with Lie algebra $\mathfrak g$, every finite-dimensional representation of G induces a representation of $\mathfrak g$.
 A weight of the representation of G is then simply a weight of the associated representation of $\mathfrak g$.
 There is a subtle distinction between weights of group representations and Lie algebra representations, which is that there is a different notion of integrality condition in the two cases; see below.
 (The integrality condition is more restrictive in the group case, reflecting that not every representation of the Lie algebra comes from a representation of the group.)